Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Abstract

 \section{Abstract}

-We introduce the package \verb|GraphicalModelsMLE| for computing the maximum likelihood estimator (MLE) of a Gaussian graphical model in the computer algebra system \verb|Macaulay2|.
-The package allows to compute for the class of loopless mixed graphs.
-Additional functionality allows to explore the underlying algebraic structure of the model, such as its ML degree and the ideal of score equations.
+We introduce the package \emph{GraphicalModelsMLE} for computing the maximum likelihood estimates (MLEs) of a Gaussian graphical model in the computer algebra system \emph{Macaulay2}.
+This package allows the computation of MLEs for the class of loopless mixed graphs.
+Additional functionality allows the user to explore the underlying algebraic structure of the model, such as its maximum likelihood degree and the ideal of score equations.

 \markleft{}